ClementNerma/Rave/docs/specs.md

 pln age: uint = 5;
 ```

-Plain constants only accept raw values, and are so considered as containing raw values themselves.
+Plain constants only accept plain values, and are so considered as containing plain values themselves.

 ### Models